 - Inhalation: Remove to fresh air if respiratory symptoms are experienced.
 Seek medical help if persistent irritation, severe coughing, breathing difficulty or other serious symptoms occur. - Eye Contact: Treat dust in eye as a foreign object.
 Flush with water to remove dust particles.
 Remove contact lenses if present and easy to do so.
 Avoid touching or rubbing eyes to avoid further irritation or injury.
-Seek medical help if irritation persists. - Skin Contact: Dry Mycostat[®] Treated Lumber products are not anticipated to cause chemically related skin irritation due to the wood species and the very low Mycostat[®] application rate on the surface of the wood.
-Mechanical irritation may cause irritant contact dermatitis. - Skin Absorption: Not known to be absorbed through the skin. - Ingestion: Not applicable under normal use.
+Seek medical help if irritation persists. - Skin Contact: Wood dust can elicit contact dermatitis.
+Seek medical help if rash, irritation or dermatitis persists.
+Residual amounts of the surface treatment Workhorse[®] III is not anticipated to cause skin effects. - Skin Absorption: Not known to be absorbed through the skin. - Ingestion: Not applicable under normal use.